 Lastly, any good trader will incorporate good support and resistance levels into their trading signals.
 Engulfing patterns that are bouncing off of relevant support or resistance levels are more likely to reverse.
 Previous swing points, obvious supply and demand levels, relevant Fibonacci levels, trend lines, dynamic support and resistance, etc… should be considered when taking these trades.

 Engulfing patterns can be very profitable, if you know when to take these signals and when to pass on them.
-Using a good trading system, especially one works well with candlestick signals, like the Top Dog Trading or Infinite Prosperity systems, can help you qualify the best signals to trade.
+Combining these signals with other trading techniques, can help you qualify the best signals to trade.
 After a little screen time with your demo trading platform, you should be trading the bullish engulfing candlestick pattern just like a pro.